julelnik/digital_ethics-/README.md

 To identify the range of the topics around Digital Ethics studies.

 ### Code and data
-The notebook intends to analyse 50 scientific articles on Digital Ethics to visualize the discourse space.
+<code>notebook</code> intends to analyse 50 scientific articles on Digital Ethics to visualize the discourse space.

 The data consists of two files:
 <li><code>all_texts.txt</code>: the final text file with 50 articles merged